Phishing scams are among the most common and dangerous type of attack that organisations face.

-But what makes phishing attacks so successful?
-A new report from Osterman Research suggests there are six key factors to blame:
+But what makes these attacks so successful?
+An Osterman Research report suggests there are six causes of phishing.

 1. Users are the weakest link

-According to the research, 52% of users receive training no more than twice per year, and 6% of users have never received security awareness training.
+Unfortunately, most users don’t receive the necessary training.
+Indeed, researchers have found that 52% of users receive training no more than twice per year, and 6% of users have never received security awareness training.

 2. Organisations aren’t doing enough

-The report highlights 3 key areas of weakness:
+The report highlights three key areas of weakness:

 Conducting a simulated phishing attack can help you establish whether your employees are vulnerable to phishing emails, enabling you to take immediate remedial action to improve your cyber security posture.